BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

      will only be shown once.
    * If there are two or more data sets and they have different expression values then all the expression values are shown.
+   * Genes that do not have expression data are shown in gray.

      * A colored bar that runs along the top of the expression column headers can be used to differentiate between the data sets.
 The color of the bar corresponds to the color shown next to the data set